 There is an SDK peripherals_test application that reads back the buttons and switches and reports the button and switch values in the terminal (115,200 baud).
 It also cycles the 8 LEDs long enough to see them (~20 iterations).

 This tutorial provides a means to integrate several different technologies on a single platform.
 Using the Avnet ZedBoard, we have the power of a 32-bit 667 MHz dual core Arm-9 Cortex processor chip, combined with the unrivaled flexibility of Xilinx programmable logic to implement custom hardware systems.
 We use a Linux kernel as the foundation operating system running on the processor cores, but also add on a fully featured desktop from Ubuntu, contained in the root file system.
 The desktop allows the ZedBoard to function as a personal computer using a USB Keyboard and mouse, along with an HDMI monitor.

 Iperf is most commonly used for measuring maximum TCP and UDP bandwidth performance.
 Iperf allows the tuning of various parameters and UDP characteristics.
 Iperf also has capability to report bandwidth, delay jitter, and datagram loss.
-This tutorial builds upon the Zynq Linux SpeedWay training material and describes how to build Iperf from source code and use this application for network performance testing on ZedBoard.
+This tutorial builds upon the Zynq Linux SpeedWay training material and describes how to build Iperf from source code and use this application for network performance testing on ZedBoard or MicroZed.

 This tutorial builds upon the Zynq Linux SpeedWay training material and describes how to implement USB host functionality for ZedBoard.
 The 14.4 and 14.5 versions of the tutorial also include instructions for updating to later releases of the Zynq Linux kernel.